 - Ice it for two minutes morning and night, apply extra Exfoliating Serum in the morning, and spot treat with extra Clearing Gel at night to help it heal instead of bathroom surgery.
 Or, if you think it’s almost ready, use a warm compress to help the pimple come up to the surface.

 - Try not to stare at your zits in a magnifying mirror–this will only stress you out and make you feel bad.

-- If you are feeling anxious about wanting to squeeze, cover it with powder (women) or Murad tinted salicylic concealer (men) so you can’t see the redness.
+- If you are feeling anxious about wanting to squeeze, cover it with an acne-safe powder or tinted concealer so you can’t see the redness.
 Now, walk away from that mirror.
 (Your skin will thank you for it!)